-If you believe that you have been signed up to a supplier without your permission, or that the energy supplier (or its agent) has been deceptive in its marketing, or not provided you a written contract or contract summary, you should contact the supplier with your complaint.
-If you are not satisfied, you can file a complaint with the Public Service Commission at www.psc.state.md.us.
+If you believe you have been signed up to a supplier without your permission, or the energy supplier (or its agent) has been deceptive in its marketing, or not provided you a written contract or contract summary, you should contact the supplier with your complaint.
+If you are not satisfied, you can file a complaint with the Public Service Commission at ww.psc.state.md.us.

-If you are a low income customer, you may qualify for energy assistance with your utility bills.
-Check with Office of Home Energy Programs (OHEP) or call 211 to get a referral for assistance.
+If your income is low enough, you may qualify for energy assistance with your utility bills.
+Check with Maryland Office of Home Energy Programs (800-332-6347) or call 211 to get a referral for assistance.

 6 Saint Paul Street, Suite 2102 Baltimore, MD 21202; Toll Free: (800) 207-4055